 – some sausage skin casings

-– ½ shallot [/dropshadowbox]
+– ½ shallot

-First step:
+First step

 First of all you’ve to chop the lemongrass, the cilantro and the chilies.
 After that you’re going to mix the pork, the fish sauce and all the herbs and spices.
 If you want to do it the traditional way, you’ve to use your hands for the mixing.
 Just be sure to wash your hands before the process, since it’s always better to cook in a hygienic way.

-Second step:
+Second step

 Now you’ve to fill the skin casings with the mixture.
 After that you can shape them into balls or another shape, depending on what you prefer.
 Be sure to tie the skin casings with a string, otherwise the filling may fall out.

-Third step:
+Third step

 After you filled the sausage skin casings, you’ve to let them dry for at least 24 hours.
 It’s important that you don’t skip this step and let the filled casings dry.
 Otherwise you’re going to have a horrible texture.
 Probably you won’t even be able to cook the sausages.

-Fourth step:
+Fourth step

 Now everything should be dry and you can continue with the fourth and final step.
 For that you heat the oil on high heat in a frying pan.
 Make sure you cook the sausages from both sides and for around 12 to 15 minutes.
 As soon as the sausages take on a golden brown color, they should be ready.
+Not much more to do after that.
+Serve them with some salad or another side dish and you’re ready to go.
+Enjoy your meal!

 Where you can find original Lao sausages

 Outside of Laos it isn’t easy to find Lao sausage, since Laotian restaurants are far less common internationally than for example Thai restaurants.
 So if you want to try this delicacy you’ll have to come to Laos.
 But we guess you’re planning on do so anyway.
 If you’re in Laos you definitely won’t have a problem finding sausages.
 Actually Lao sausages are nearly everywhere.
 Especially in the markets you can be sure that there’s at least one stall selling them.
 As you can see in the picture you usually have quite a selection.
-The picture was taken at a side street of the market in Luang Prabang and trust us – it was by far not the only stall offering sausages and other local delicacies.
+The picture was taken at a side street of the night market in Luang Prabang and trust us – it was by far not the only stall offering sausages and other local delicacies.
 So if you’re craving for Lao sausage just head to the nearest market.
 Otherwise you may also find them at the restaurants, although not every restaurant has it on the menu.